 The point is narrower.
 AI workflows change the criteria for choosing tools.
 If your stack can't talk to Claude, you're paying a context-switching tax every time you sit down to work.
 If it can, the orchestration layer becomes the stack.

-For a senior B2B operator running a lean function, that's the difference that mattered.
+For a B2B content engineer running a lean function, that's the difference that mattered.
 Reevaluating is enough.
 You don't need to throw it all out.

 Common questions.